Colin Dexter

 Norman Colin Dexter (29 September 1930 – 21 March 2017) was an English crime writer known for his Inspector Morse series of novels, which were written between 1975 and 1999 and adapted as an ITV television series, Inspector Morse, from 1987 to 2000.
-His characters have spawned a sequel series, Lewis, from 2006 to 2015, and a prequel series, Endeavour, from 2012 to 2023.
+His characters spawned a sequel series, Lewis, from 2006 to 2015, and a prequel series, Endeavour, from 2012 to 2023.
 He also set crosswords for The Oxford Times.

 Early life and career

 Dexter was born in Stamford, Lincolnshire, to Alfred and Dorothy Dexter.
 He had an elder brother, John, a fellow classicist, who taught Classics at The King's School, Peterborough, and a sister, Avril.
 Alfred ran a small garage and taxi company from premises in Scotgate, Stamford.
 Dexter was educated at St John's Infants School and Bluecoat Junior School, from which he gained a scholarship to Stamford School, a boys' grammar school, where a younger contemporary was England cricket captain and England rugby player, M. J. K. Smith.

-After leaving school, Dexter completed his national service with the Royal Corps of Signals and then read classics at Christ's College, Cambridge, graduating in 1953 and receiving a master's degree in 1958.
+After leaving school Dexter did his national service with the Royal Corps of Signals and then read Classics at Christ's College, Cambridge, graduating in 1953 and receiving a master's degree in 1958.

-In 1954, Dexter began his teaching career as assistant Classics master at Wyggeston Grammar School for Boys in Leicester.
+In 1954 Dexter began his teaching career as assistant Classics master at Wyggeston Grammar School for Boys in Leicester.
 There he helped the school's Christian Union.
-However, in 2000 he stated that he shared the same views on politics and religion as Inspector Morse, who was portrayed in the final Morse novel, The Remorseful Day, as an atheist.
+However in 2000 he stated that he shared the same views on politics and religion as Inspector Morse, who was portrayed as an atheist already in the first Morse novel, Last Bus to Woodstock.
 A post at Loughborough Grammar School followed in 1957, then he took up the position of senior Classics teacher at Corby Grammar School, Northamptonshire, in 1959.

-In 1966, he was forced by the onset of deafness to retire from teaching and took up the post of senior assistant secretary at the University of Oxford Delegacy of Local Examinations (UODLE) in Oxford, a job he held until his retirement in 1988.
+In 1966 he was forced by the onset of deafness to retire from teaching and took up the post of senior assistant secretary at the University of Oxford Delegacy of Local Examinations (UODLE) in Oxford, a job he held until his retirement in 1988.

-In November 2008, Dexter featured prominently in the BBC Four programme "How to Solve a Cryptic Crossword", as part of the Timeshift series, in which he recounted some of the crossword clues solved by Morse.
+In November 2008 Dexter featured prominently in the BBC Four programme How to Solve a Cryptic Crossword, as part of the Timeshift series, in which he recounted some of the crossword clues solved by Morse.